sto3014/ZattooPlugin/README.md

 ### Define your own channel list

-There are three use cases for an own channel list:
+There are 3 use cases for an own channel list:

 #### Use case 1: Zattoo menu is not shown